Tools & capabilities

 Instructions screen

-➡️ Clear and detailed instructions will ensure that your assistant selects the appropriate tools for each situation.
+➡️ Clear and detailed instructions will ensure that your agent selects the appropriate tools for each situation.

-Consider describing potential scenarios your assistant might encounter and specifying which action should be used in each case, even when it feels obvious.
+Consider describing potential scenarios your agent might encounter and specifying which action should be used in each case, even when it feels obvious.

-If you’ve enabled the Github connections and want to allow your assistant to access the code:
+If you’ve enabled the Github connections and want to allow your agent to access the code:

 If someone asks you a question that requires understanding our internal codebase, you must search our internal codebase before answering.